Projects

 • Translucent wind wall and skylights to reduce electrical demands and produce energy fed directly to the electrical grid.

-The Georgetown WWTS project will reduce contamination and improve aquatic habitat and overall water quality of the Duwamish River.
-When complete in 2022, the station will process up to 70 million gallons of combined stormwater runoff and wastewater per day, water that would otherwise have discharged directly into the river without treatment during storm events.
-The project will control two existing combined sewer overflows into the Lower Duwamish River.
+The Georgetown WWTS project reduces contamination and improve aquatic habitat and overall water quality of the Duwamish River.
+Completed on time and on budget, the station processes up to 70 million gallons of combined stormwater runoff and wastewater per day, water that would otherwise have discharged directly into the river without treatment during storm events.
+The project controls two existing combined sewer overflows into the Lower Duwamish River.

 Jacobs has a longstanding partnership with King County Wastewater Treatment Division, including serving as prime consultant for the Brightwater Treatment Plant, which at the time it was built in 2011, was the largest membrane bioreactor in North America.